President and CEO

 Ms. Akutagawa is a graduate of the Southern California Leadership Network’s California Connections class of 2011-2012.
 She is an alumnus of the National Urban Fellows America’s Leaders of Change class of 2010-2011 and an alumnus of Leadership America’s class of 2007.
 She is a newly appointed member of the California Department of Insurance (CDI) 2015/2016 Insurance Diversity Task Force.
 Additionally, she is Vice Chair of Boat People SOS-Orange County, a member of the Asian/Asian American Institute Advisory Board at California State University at Los Angeles, and a Board member of Japanese American Community Services (JACS), a community grantmaking organization.
 Linda received her B.S. in International Business with a minor in Economics from California State University at Los Angeles.

-Mayta Lor is the Development Associate for Leadership Education for Asian Pacifics, Inc. (LEAP) She received her BA in History and Southeast Asian Studies with a certificate in Asian American Studies from the University of Wisconsin - Madison.
-Mayta is also a sister of alpha Kappa Delta Phi International Sorority, Inc., a Pre-college Enrichment Opportunity Program for Learning Excellence (PEOPLE) scholarship recipient, and an alumna from LEAP's 2014 Leadership In Action Program (LIA).
+Mayta Lor is the Development Associate at Leadership Education for Asian Pacifics, Inc. (LEAP) She received her BA in History and Southeast Asian Studies with a certificate in Asian American Studies from the University of Wisconsin - Madison.
+Mayta is a sister of alpha Kappa Delta Phi International Sorority, Inc., a Pre-college Enrichment Opportunity Program for Learning Excellence (PEOPLE) scholarship recipient, and an alumna from LEAP's Leadership In Action Program (LIA).

 Sr. Vice President of Administration & CFO

-is the Sr. Vice President of Administration & CFO for Leadership Education for Asian Pacifics, Inc. (LEAP), a community-based, non-profit leadership training and development organization.
+is the Sr. Vice President of Administration & CFO at Leadership Education for Asian Pacifics, Inc. (LEAP), a community-based, non-profit leadership training and development organization.
 She is responsible for the organization’s administration and operations, which include finances and human resources.
 A, CPA, she was previously a Manager at Sasaki Shishima Yamanaka & Co and a Senior Accountant at Deloitte Haskins and Sells.
 Ms. Toy is a graduate of the University of Southern California.

 Director of Leadership Programs